 Jennifer advises, "First, sweep with a broom to pick up all the larger crumbs and debris that end up on the kitchen floor.
 After sweeping, use a vacuum to get the fine dust and dirt.
 Follow it up with a thorough mopping to get rid of dirt and grime."

 If you've got a smaller kitchen, you might actually get a more thorough clean by getting on your hands and knees with a disinfectant wipe, rather than a mop.
 A wipe will allow you to really get into the nooks and crannies of your dirty floor.
 However, this isn't advised for a larger kitchen!

 You should also remember to clean your floors according to their material.
 For example, when working out how to clean laminate floors, you should take into account that you shouldn't use abrasive, scratchy cloths, or it could damage the surface of the floor.
 Or, see our guide to the best steam cleaners for gentle and thorough cleaning.

 9. Disinfect your sponges and cloths

-Our kitchen cloths and sponges have worked hard for us during our kitchen cleaning routine, so it's important we don't forget to clean these too!
-As of course, they'll be filled with mucky dirty and grime from your scrubbing.
+Our kitchen cloths and sponges have worked hard for us during our kitchen cleaning routine, so it's important we don't forget to clean these too.
+As of course, they'll be filled with plenty of mucky dirt and grime from your scrubbing.

 Jennifer’s advice is to fill your sink with water and add a capful of straight disinfectant for every 400ml of water.
 "You can leave these cloths to soak overnight and by morning your kitchen will smell absolutely beautiful and your cloths will have been well and truly disinfected," she said.